kekyo/FSharp.Control.FusionTasks/README.md

 ## Benefits
 * Easy interoperability, combination and relation standard .NET OSS packages using Task/ValueTask and F#'s Async.
-* F# 2.0, 3.0, 3.1, 4.0 and 4.1 with .NET Framework 4.0 (or higher) include PCL Profile 7/47/78/259 and .NET Standard 1.6 (or higher).
+* F# 4.5 with .NET Framework 4.5 (or higher), .NET Core 2.0 and .NET Standard 1.6/2.0 (or higher).
 * Ready to LINQPad 5.

 ## Environments
-* .NET Framework 4.0 or higher
+* .NET Framework 4.5 or higher
-* .NET Framework Portable class library (Profile 7/47/78/259)
-* F# 2.0, 3.0, 3.1, 4.0, 4.1 (NuGet package separated, choose one)
+* .NET Core 2.0 or higher
+* .NET Standard 1.6/2.0 or higher
+* F# 4.5 or higher

 ## How to use
-* Search NuGet package and install "FSharp.Control.FusionTasks.FS??".
-You must select F# version.
+* Search NuGet package and install "FSharp.Control.FusionTasks.FS45".
 * F# use, autoopen'd namespace "FSharp.Control".
 "System.Threading.Tasks" is optional.
 * C# use, using namespace "System.Threading.Tasks".
 "Microsoft.FSharp.Control" is optional.